eddiesTime/sme_app/raw_documentation.md

 ```dart
 void main() => Center(child: Text('Hello World'));
 ```
-_Code snippet 01: Declarative programming example_
+_Code snippet 01: Declarative Programming Example_

 _Code snippet 01_ shows an example of Flutters declarative nature.
 As you can see, a `main()` method is declared, which returns a `Center` widget, which holds a `Text` widget.
 These declarations are all you need to tell Flutter to build a text in the center of the screen.
 No specification of what it needs to do to get the text to the screen had to be written.

-I have mentioned Widgets a couple of times in the previous paragraph.
+I have mentioned widgets a couple of times in the previous paragraph.
 So let's take a look at what widgets are in the next part.

 ### It's All Widgets